creative-apple/STM32-MPU6050/README.md

 ```

 ## P.S.2
-it's recommand you not to use bluepill board if it uses fake chip.
+I recommand you not to use bluepill board if it uses fake chip.

 I tried with 3 different fake bluepill board. but all of the attempt failed.